They look gorgeous, a feast to the eyes. You can’t help but wonder if they would taste delicious but are these edible flowers for cakes?

 9. Nasturtiums

-When you talk about flowers grown not just for ornaments alone but also for food, nasturtiums come to mind.
+When you talk about flowers grown for ornaments alone and food, nasturtiums come to mind.
 Nasturtiums are botanically known as Tropaeolum.

 The flowers are commonly produced to be eaten.
 They come in various shades and are a beautiful sight to behold.

-On cakes, they look graceful and serve as a handy decorative piece.
-The flowers are full of vitamin C and have a distinctive peppery flavor like marigold flowers.
+On cakes, they look graceful and serve as handy decorative pieces.
+The flowers are full of vitamin C and have a distinctive peppery flavor, like marigold flowers.

 10. Begonias

 Begonias are botanically known as Begonia tuberhybrida.
-Begonia flowers are beautiful and come in shades of peach, orange, yellow, and cream.
+Their beautiful flowers come in shades of peach, orange, yellow, and cream.

-Because of its sharp and sour taste, similar to a cooking apple, some erroneously refer to the begonias flower as apple blossom.
+Because of its sharp and sour taste, similar to that of a cooking apple, some erroneously refer to the begonia flower as apple blossom.

 11. Lilacs